tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 # Why Lifetimes Are Mostly Never Used

 In the last chapter, we saw why we needed lifetimes.
-We saw that the compiler was unable to automatically tell which inputs to the function might be used to produce references, and therefore it wasn't sure how long the outputs of functions needed to live for.
+We saw that the compiler was unable to automatically tell how references in the arguments or return values might relate to eachother.
+This is why we needed to explicitly promise the compiler that the references related to eachother.

-This said, you've probably written a function in Rust that needed a reference (likely a `&str`).
+This said, you've probably written a function in Rust that needed a reference (likely a `&str`), without writing lifetimes.
 Why didn't you have to annotate lifetimes then?
 There are some common patterns in rust that make it obvious to the compiler what the lifetimes should be.
 Let's explore some of them:

 ## Example 1: No Output References